The Forgotten (1973 film): Plot

 Stephens Sanitarium is a secluded rural mental health institute whose chief doctor, Dr. Stephens, believes that the best way to cure insanity is to allow the patients to act out their realities freely.
 After a patient threatens her life, an elderly nurse decides to retire.
 Meanwhile, in the process of therapy (chopping wood with an axe), Oliver W. Cameron, the crazed former magistrate known as Judge, lands the axe into Stephens's back, apparently killing him.
 The nurse finishes packing and is attacked by Harriett, a patient who accuses her of stealing her "baby" (a plastic doll).
 The patient kills her by crushing her head in the nurse's suitcase.

 The only remaining doctor appears to be Geraldine Masters, who vows to continue Dr. Stephens's work.
 Later, she is greeted by Charlotte Beale, a young nurse who reveals that Dr. Stephens hired her a week before.
 Masters allows her to settle in.
 Charlotte meets the patients, including a lobotomized and child-like man named Sam, who enjoys popsicles and his toy boat, a schizophrenic nymphomaniac named Allyson, an emotionally dependent woman named Jennifer, an octogenarian named Mrs. Callingham who spouts poetry and mistakes flowers in the garden for her children, juvenile prankster Danny, a shellshocked Sergeant who lost his mind after accidentally killing his men in Vietnam, and the judge.

 Later, a telephone man investigates the faulty phone system at the institution.
 Callingham's tongue is cut out of her mouth during her sleep.
 However, Masters tells Charlotte that Callingham did it to herself.
 After he disobeys her, Masters burns the Sergeant's hand and later murders Jennifer for stealing medicine.
 Sam discovers the telephone man dead in a closet and tells Allyson.
-Allyson is distraught, as she thought that the man would marry her.
-Allyson reveals Masters' secret to Charlotte: Masters is a patient at the institute whom Stephens allowed to pretend to be a doctor.
+Allyson is distraught because she thought the man would marry her.
+Allyson reveals Masters' secret to Charlotte: Masters is a patient at the institute whom Stephens allowed to pose as a doctor.
 Masters presumably murdered the telephone man to ensure that he would not report the institution.
 Callingham indicates to Charlotte that it was Masters who cut out her tongue, apparently to prevent the elderly woman from disclosing the secret.
 Later, the Judge reveals that they all know Masters is a patient, but also think that Charlotte is one.